The CEREC Procedure

 Let’s face it, very few of us have perfect teeth, free of decay and fillings.
 You can probably see a filling or two in your own mouth, which do just that — "fill" a cavity, or hole, in your tooth left from the excavation of decayed tooth structure.
 In many cases, those fillings are made of metal material and can go bad, weaken the tooth, or get additional decay under or around it.
 In fact, 1.2 billion of these metal fillings will need to be replaced in the next 10 years.
 CEREC is a method used by thousands of dentists worldwide since 1987 not only to replace these fillings, but also to restore any tooth that is decayed, weakened, broken, etc. to its natural strength and beauty.
 Better yet, it’s done with all-ceramic materials that are tooth-colored in a single appointment!

 Exam and Preparation for CEREC

-First, Dr. Tilman, Dr. May, Dr. Royer or Dr. Pannes examines the tooth and determines the appropriate treatment.
+First, Dr. Tilman, Dr. May, Dr. Pannes or Dr. Safford examines the tooth and determines the appropriate treatment.
 It could be a simple filling, or a full crown, depending on how much healthy tooth structure is remaining and the clinical judgment of your Drs.
-Tilman, May, Royer or Pannes.
+Tilman, May, Pannes or Safford.
 Next, he or she administers an anesthetic and prepares your tooth for the restoration, removing decayed and weakened tooth tissue.
 This preparation is just like he or she would do for many other restorative techniques.